KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 }
 ```

-Make sure to make this configuration available to both the app and the keyboard.
+Make sure to make this configuration available to both the app and the keyboard, since they both need it.

 ### 5. Trigger dictation from the keyboard

 KeyboardKit Pro will automatically register a dictation service when you register a valid license, otherwise you have to register a custom service to handle dictation.

-You can then trigger dictation with the service:
+You can then start dictation from the keyboard extension by calling the service like this:

 ```swift
 dictationService.startDictationFromKeyboard(with: .app)
 ```

+However, a much cleaner alternative is to call ``DictationContext/setup(with:)`` with your app-specific configuration, to set up dictation for your entire extension.
+The standard action handler will then use this information when handling the ``KeyboardAction/dictation`` action, which means that you can add dictation buttons to your keyboard, and automatically have them start dictation.

-If you have set everything up correctly, the keyboard will now open the app.
-Future versions will make this even easier, but now you must call this function yourself.
+If you have set everything up correctly, your keyboard will now open the main app and try to get it to start dictation.

 ### 6. Perform dictation in the app

-You can automatically let your app perform dictation by registering your license in the app and adding the `.keyboardDictation` view modifier to the root view.
-This will automatically show a configurable overlay when the dictation starts, for instance:
+To make your app automatically perform dictation, you must register a pro license when the app starts, then apply a `.keyboardDictation` view modifier to the application's root view:

 ```swift
 import SwiftUI